garylirocks/quickrefs/azure-networking.markdown

   - Can only associate to one route table, which controls where traffic from this connection will be routed to.
   - Can propagate routes to multiple route tables.
   - All branch connections (P2S VPN, S2S VPN, and ExpressRoute) are configured as a whole, they always associate and propagate to the same set of route tables.

+![Virtual hub route propagation](images/azure_virtual-wan-routes-propagation.png)

+#### Custom route tables

-- You can create your own custom route tables
+You can create your own custom route tables

+- You can add static routes to the custom route table, which will take precedence over propagated routes with same prefix
+  - You control whether a vNet connection picks up those static routes via the "Propagate default route" option on the connection
-  - All connectios can associate/propagate to a custom route table
+- All connections can associate/propagate to a custom route table
+- Custom route tables can have labels, which are used to group route tables, a vNet connection can propagate to labels, as well as individual route tables
 - Branches can only associate to the Default route table ?? // TODO

-![Virtual hub route propagation](images/azure_virtual-wan-routes-propagation.png)

 #### Routing scenarios